HubertKhouzam/Basic_Calculator/README.md

 # Basic_Calculator
+Personal project program

-Simple beginner projet, used python for the UI, with the tkinter library, and the backend.
+Created using python and the tkinter library for the UI

+Calculator with the basic arthemtic operations